MelonLemon/HotelApp/README.md

 ![hotelApp_diagram](https://github.com/MelonLemon/HotelApp/assets/26432711/3eb2de10-942e-42ac-87de-058234b126e5)

 # Navigation
-For navigation, I create two graphs for each feature: the hotel graph and the booking graph.
+For navigation, I create two graphs for each feature: the hotel graph and the booking graph(presentation layer).
 Navigation between screens of the same feature is implemented inside graph.
-Navigation between different features is implemented at a higher level (app level).
+Navigation between different features is implemented at a higher level (app layer).

 # BackEnd
 As it's a test app, we use mock data.
 I used regrofit2 and Gson.
 I created HotelApiService with three functions.